Lawrenceville (Pittsburgh): Surrounding and adjacent neighborhoods

 Lower Lawrenceville has four land borders with the Pittsburgh neighborhoods of Central Lawrenceville to the northeast, Bloomfield to the east, Polish Hill to the south, and the Strip District to the southwest.
 Across the Allegheny River, the Lower neighborhood runs adjacent with the Pittsburgh neighborhood of Troy Hill and Millvale with a direct link to the latter via 40th Street Bridge.

 Central Lawrenceville has five land borders with the Pittsburgh neighborhoods of Upper Lawrenceville to the north, Stanton Heights to the east and northeast, Garfield to the southeast, Bloomfield to the south and Lower Lawrenceville to the southwest.
 Its adjacent neighborhoods across the Allegheny River include Millvale and Shaler Township.

 Upper Lawrenceville has three land borders with the Pittsburgh neighborhoods of Morningside to the east, Stanton Heights to the southeast, and Central Lawrenceville to the south and southwest.
-The Upper section runs adjacent across the Allegheny River with Shaler Township.
+The Upper section runs adjacent across the Allegheny River with Etna Boro, Sharpsburg and then Shaler Township.